Elon Musk curses out advertisers who left X over antisemitic content

 By Sheila Dang

-His profanity-laced remarks followed a moment of contrition in a New York Times DealBook Summit interview, as he first said "I'm sorry" for a tweet that agreed with an anti-Jewish post on X on Nov.
-15.
+His profanity-laced remarks followed a moment of contrition in a New York Times DealBook Summit interview.
+Musk said repeatedly he was sorry for publishing a tweet on Nov.
+15 that agreed with an anti-Jewish post.

-Musk has faced a torrent of criticism since he on Nov.
-15 agreed with a user who falsely claimed Jewish people were stoking hatred against white people, saying the user who referenced the "Great Replacement" conspiracy theory was speaking "the actual truth."
+Musk has faced a torrent of criticism since Nov.
+15 when he agreed with a user who falsely claimed Jewish people were stoking hatred against white people.
+Musk in his post said the user, who referenced the "Great Replacement" conspiracy theory, was speaking "the actual truth."

 On Wednesday Musk said he had "handed a loaded gun" to detractors, describing his post as possibly the worst he had made during a history of messages that included many "foolish" ones.

+People who did not like him should consider the products his company make based on their quality, Musk said, pointing to electric cars from Tesla and SpaceX rockets.
+"I will certainly not pander," he said.

+Musk's comments came on the same day that U.S. Senate Majority Leader Chuck Schumer warned that the rise in antisemitism since the start of the Israel-Hamas war has reached a crisis point, saying it threatens the safety of Jews worldwide and the future of Israel.
+"To us, the Jewish people, the rise in antisemitism is a crisis.
+A five-alarm fire that must be extinguished," Schumer said in an emotional, 40-minute Senate speech.

-The "Great Replacement" theory holds that Jewish people and leftists are engineering the ethnic and cultural replacement of white populations with non-white immigrants that will lead to a "white genocide."
+The "Great Replacement" theory falsely claims that Jewish people and leftists are engineering the ethnic and cultural replacement of white populations with non-white immigrants that will lead to a "white genocide."

 Musk's post drew condemnation from the White House for what it called an "abhorrent promotion of antisemitic and racist hate."